JGonnermann/JGonnermann.github.io/content/authors/admin/_index.md

 <div class="news-light-blue">

-  Interested in pursuing research at the intersection of human-centred AI, education, and system design? [apply here](https://iol.zib.de/join)
+  Interested in pursuing research at the intersection of human-centred AI, education, and system design? [apply here](https://iol.zib.de/join) or write your master's thesis on the following topics: (1) Quantification of human bias and AI-based bias in the evaluation of school exams, (2) Quantification of human bias and AI-based bias in the evaluation of school exams.

 </div>